GluuFederation/flex/docker-flex-monolith/README.md

 **This image is for testing and development purposes only!
 Use Flex [helm charts](../flex-cn-setup/pygluu/kubernetes/templates/helm/gluu) for production setups**

-Docker monolith image packaging for Gluu Flex.This image packs janssen services including, the auth-server, client-api, config-api, fido2, and scim and the Gluu admin ui and Casa.
+Docker monolith image packaging for Gluu Flex.This image packs janssen services including, the auth-server, config-api, fido2, and scim and the Gluu admin ui and Casa.

 ## Versions